-The Hebrew School classes typically met on Tuesdays & Thursdays.
+The Hebrew School classes typically meet on Mondays & Wednesdays.

-For young students, Hebrew School is Tuesday afternoon starting at 4:00 p.m.
+For young students, Hebrew School is in the afternoon starting at 4:00 p.m.
 Adult students meet Thursday afternoons at mutually convenient times.
 Please call Chuck Lieberman at (828) 964-2030, if you would like more information or to join the Hebrew School.

 Classes are taught by Chuck Lieberman, a past Board of Trustees president and long time member of our congregation.